-Winter storm kills 1 in Alabama as severe weather strikes Deep South, snow makes for treacherous travel
+Winter storm kills 1 as severe weather strikes Deep South, tornado reports in Carolinas

 WINTER STORM LEAVES STUNNING SIGHT AT COLORADO'S GARDEN OF THE GODS, SNOW IMPACTING MIDWEST

-Klotz said Thursday that while the South sees the threat of severe weather, areas with colder temperatures are seeing big winter snowstorms.
+Klotz said Thursday that while the South sees the threat of severe weather, areas with colder temperatures are seeing "big winter" snow.

 Winter storm watches and warnings stretch from Missouri through to New England.
 Forecasters said while a few inches were expected on the coast of Maine, up to 16 inches could fall in the New Hampshire mountains before sunny skies over the weekend.